McBlankenburg/PoC-Springboot-JDBC-MYSQL/README.md

 ```

 ### Postman
-as soon as the tomcat server is up, we can fire queries to our application
+as soon as the tomcat server is up, we can fire url to our application
 ```
 GET localhost:8080/api/users
 POST localhost:8080/api/users?firstName=Jan&lastName=Kowalski